/CSG guide/

 /CSG/, "Chink Shit General" is a general on the 4chan "/g/ - Technology" board, intended as a place for anons to share, discuss and discover deals and items from overseas, Asia specifically.
 The thread started appearing around 2015, and became a somewhat regular general around 2016.
 Since then it has been an on and off staple of /g/ board culture.

-/CSG/ focusses on stores that send items specifically from Asia, but any item made in Asia and resold in the west is allowed as well.
+/CSG/ used to focus on stores that send items specifically from Asia, but any item made in Asia and resold in the west is allowed as well.
+With recent changes in how taxation of chinese imports work, sites like Aliexpress and temu often have local warehouses in europe or the US meaning shipping has often trastically reduced from 1-2 months to 7-10 days.

 Motivations for anons to participate in /csg/ can differ from interest in weird items not intended for western markets, money savings due to arbitrage between different markets or a genuine desire for items not found or available in the west.